 • LUDWIG GRIEB was born and died in 1879.

-• MARTHA CAROLINA GRIEB was born on 08 Dec 1880 in Lima township, Washtenaw County Michigan.
-She married MARTIN WENK on 06 Jan 1909.
-Children listed below.
-She died on 27 Mar 1937 in Freedom Township, Washtenaw Co., Michigan.
+• MARTHA CAROLINA GRIEB was born on 08 Dec 1880 in Lima township, Washtenaw County Michigan, her father, Wilhelm, was 42 and her mother, Salome, was 32.
+She married a farmer named MARTIN WENK on 06 Jan 1909.
+They had six children during their marriage, listed below.
+She died from "cardiac insufficiency" and arteriosclerosis on 27 Mar 1937 in Freedom Township, Washtenaw Co., Michigan, according to her death certificate (SOURCE: Michigan Department of Community Health, Division for Vital Records and Health Statistics, Lansing, Michigan), just a few years before her namesake granddaughter, MARTHA WENK, was born.

 • EUGENE GRIEB was born on 23 Mar 1883 in Lima Township, Washtenaw Co.
 Michigan.
 Eugene died on 24 Oct 1962.